Chaos at Phnom Penh Immigration

 Check-in at the hotel is smooth.
 It’s a big hotel, around 160 rooms, and when we get to see our room, I immediately realize that this is about the most luxurious place we will occupy this trip.
-King-size beds, air conditioning, TV and fridge.
-Let`s say, a decent start of our Cambodia adventure.
+King-size beds, air conditioning, TV, and fridge.
+Let`s say, a decent start to our Cambodia adventure.

 Invasion by motorbike drivers